top of page

 Violent Phenomena Cover

-“These essays, deftly blending the political and the personal, offer fresh, galvanizing, and passionate perspectives on literary translation.”
-Jhumpa Lahiri, Pulitzer Prize Winner
+“These essays, deftly blending the political and the personal, offer fresh, galvanising, and passionate perspectives on literary translation.”

 Frantz Fanon wrote in 1961 that 'Decolonisation is always a violent phenomenon,' meaning that the violence of colonialism can only be counteracted in kind.